 - 3. Confirm the settings with Finish.
 The name of the structure datatype can be changed later on in the properties window. - 4.
-Now a dialog opens, with which the first structure element can be created. - Please use an unique name. - 6.
+Now a dialog opens, with which the first structure element can be created. - 5.
+Please enter a unique name. - 6.
 Select the data type upon which the element should be based.
 Click on the ... button to open the selection dialog.